romanowski/blog/toolfriendly-lambdas.md

 # Lambdas

 Lambdas are one of the most loved Scala feature.
-Until someone have to debug them.
+Until someone has to debug them.
 Can we blame tooling for this completely?

-Standard lambda, I've seen hundres of them:
+Standard lambda, I've seen hundreds of them:
 ```scala
 list.map(x => s"Element[%x]"))
 ```

 So let's put a breakpoint in our lambda and debug it.
 Breakpoint hit.
 Great.
-But wait we are outside of our lambda.
+But wait, we are outside of our lambda.

 Ok, let's start again.